jingwei-a-zhang/WinAppSDK-Blog-Post/Windowing.md

-# Adding event handlers: Sounds, Dark Mode & Windowing
+# Adding event handlers: Sounds, Dark Mode & Windowing (Part 2)
-Note that the code from the previous blog implements the visual layer of the DrumPad using WinUI 3 controls.
-However, if you click on any buttons, nothing happens, because we have not defined any actions, which we will do in this blog.
-In this blog, you will be guided to accomplish the following:
+Note that in part 1 of the WinAppSDK Blog Series you implemented the visual layer of the DrumPad using WinUI 3 controls.
+However, if you click on any buttons, nothing happens, because we have not defined any actions, which we will do now.
+You will be guided to accomplish the following in this post:
 * Play a sound when a drum pad button is clicked
 * Switch into dark mode when the toggle switch is turned on
 * Go into a specific windowing mode when a presenter mode is selected